gabrielfrimodig/MPM-1DL251/README.md

 ### **Compare user stories and tasks in agile methodologies**

 User story is smallest unit of work in an agile framework.
 It is a short description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
-It should be written in the form of a sentence or two of plain English. \
+It should be written in the form of a sentence or two in natural language.

 Tasks decide which specific steps needs to be completed and who is responsible for each of them.
+It is a small unit of work that can be completed in a short period of time.

 User stories are presentation of the user requirement and is written as: **user role** needs to **do something** for **a reason**.
 It can be presented as UML diagrams.